akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Suddenly, his words gushed out like water.

 “I have read in my studies that the King of Heaven did not seize his throne.
-He asked a girl for her consent, and waited for her yes.
+He came into the world through a maiden who was asked, and who gave her yes freely.
 He washed the feet of his friends.
 He said that whoever wants to be great must be the servant of all.
-I am not that King.
-But if I am to serve him, and if I am to be a husband—”
+But if I am to follow him, and if I am to be a true husband—”

 His voice dropped.
-“I will be that kind of husband – or none at all.
-I don’t know if that’s the answer, as I am not married, but that is what I know.
-If she will not have me, I go back to my father and tell him I offered what I could – my name, my work, my loyalty – and it was not enough.
-But I will not give or take what is not mine.”
+“I would be that kind of husband – or none at all.
+I don’t know if that’s the answer, or if it makes for a good marriage, but that is what I believe—”

+He looked down at his knees.
+“If she will not have me, I go back to my father and tell him I offered what I could – my name, my work, my loyalty – and it was not enough.
+But I will not offer what is not mine.
+Nor take it.
+But if she will—”

+He stopped.
+The word hung in the air, unguarded.
+“If she will, then I will spend my life trying to be worthy of it.”

 ---